tuliofalmeida/tuliofalmeida.github.io/_pages/about.md

 ## Beyond the academy

 I'm Brazilian Jiu-Jitsu Black Belt.
-But, I'm currently running around Paris and will run the [New York Marathon](https://www.nyrr.org/tcsnycmarathon) in 2025!
+But, I'm currently running around Paris and will run the [Tokyo Marathon](https://www.marathon.tokyo/en/) in 2026!
 I'm documenting this process in my [OnlyRuns](https://www.instagram.com/only.runs_/)!